rmartin-sc/js-basics/README.md

 ### Switch Statements

-If all the condition expressions in a conditional statement are discrete **equality** checks, a switch statement can be more readable and more computationally efficient.
+If all the condition expressions in a conditional statement are simple **equality** checks, a switch statement can be more readable and more computationally efficient.

 The following two code blocks are equivalent:
 ```js